-There is a possibility that the feeding tube is resting up against the stomach wall or there is no milk in the baby's stomach aspirate.
+There is a possibility that the feeding tube is resting up against the stomach wall or there is no milk in the baby's stomach to aspirate.

-- 1. If there is no aspirate, lay the baby on their left side and aspirate the stomach content again. - If there is still no aspirate to test consult the HITH nurse for advice as the tube may be blocked or dislodged from stomach.
-Follow the instructions from the HITH nurse; your baby might need a new nasogastric tube to be inserted. - 3.
-If the color on the pH strip is showing more than 6.0 DO NOT FEED YOUR BABY.
+- Lay the baby on their left side and aspirate the stomach content again. - If there is still no aspirate to test consult the HITH nurse or the Team Leader of NCC for advice as the tube may be blocked or dislodged from stomach.
+Your baby might need a new nasogastric tube to be inserted. - If the color on the pH strip is showing more than 6.0 DO NOT FEED YOUR BABY. - Consult the HITH nurse or the Team Leader of NCC for further advice.